sourcemeta/jsonschema/docs/format.markdown

 Examples
 --------

-For example, consider this fictitious JSON Schema with inconsistent identation, spacing, keyword ordering, and more:
+For example, consider this fictitious JSON Schema with inconsistent indentation, spacing, keyword ordering, and more:

 ```json
 { "$schema":"https://json-schema.org/draft/2020-12/schema",